-Do I Want to Be a Nail Technician?
+Should I Become a Nail Technician?

-Nail technicians work in spas, nail salons and cosmetology centers to beautify and shape client's nails.
-In addition to manicures and pedicures, nail technicians may also provide additional services, including hand and foot massages.
-Manicuring and pedicuring services involve cutting, shaping, polishing and painting nails.
-A great deal of sitting is involved, and protection like masks and gloves must often be worn due to working with chemicals.
+Nail technicians work in spas, nail salons and cosmetology centers to beautify and shape clients' nails.
+In addition to manicures and pedicures, nail technicians may also provide such services as hand and foot massages.
+Manicure and pedicure services involve cutting, shaping, polishing and painting nails.
+A great deal of sitting is involved, and masks and gloves must often be worn while working with chemicals.
 No degree is required to become a nail technician, but a certificate from a cosmetology school is.
 State licensure is also necessary to work in the field.

-Step 1: Complete a Nail Technician Program
+Step 1: Complete a Program

 Step 2: Obtain Licensure

-Step 3: Continue Education
+Step 3: Continuing Education

 To maintain licensure, nail technicians need to apply for renewal.
 The number of continuing education hours and the expiration period varies by state.
 Many states' licenses expire annually or every two years.
 Continuing education classes for manicurists or nail technicians may cover such topics as health and sanitation, state laws or advanced nail techniques.
 Many independent continuing education companies and cosmetology schools offer continuing education online.
 Students should be sure to research the validity of these organizations before enrolling.
 Many states have an approved educator list to reference.